OZG-Hub/ozghub-process-template/README.md

 # OZG-Hub Process Template

+TODO: Major refactoring of the readme file.
+Should Mainly include licence and contribution infos and link to another file with the actual user guide in German.

 This repository serves as a template for OZG-Hub processes (also called "Onlinedienste" in this context).
 It includes all necessary dependencies to create your own process.
 To do so, follow the steps in the section [Creating your own process](#Creating-your-own-process).

 ## Prerequisites